or

 If you believe you have purchased the recalled cucumbers, you can throw them away or return to the place where they were purchased to ask for a refund.
 Anyone who has additional questions can reach out to the company directly by calling 1-888-364-2993 during their regular business hours.

-The FDA states on their website that they will also continue to monitor the recall and update consumers if anything changes.
+The FDA states on its website that it will continue to monitor the recall and update consumers if anything changes.

 This article, originally published on June 4, 2024, has been updated to reflect new information from the FDA.